jprice628/Mimic/README.md

 # Basic Usage

-Once VirtualService is deployed, it can be programmed using your favorite HTTP tool.
+Once Mimic is deployed, it can be programmed using your favorite HTTP tool.
 If you don't have a tool, you can try [Postman](https://www.getpostman.com/)

 ## Adding a Service
 To add a new virtual service, POST it to http://localhost:51769/__vs/services.
 Be careful not to post services that have the same IDs or method-path combination.
 Doing so will result in a BadRequest message.
 When your service is added properly, you will receive an OK response with the ID of your new service.
 The following is the body of the POST the post message for a sample service.